apache/kvrocks/README.md

 * Redis Compatible: Users can access Apache Kvrocks via any Redis client.
 * Namespace: Similar to Redis SELECT but equipped with token per namespace.
 * Replication: Async replication using binlog like MySQL.
-* High Available: Support Redis sentinel to failover when master or slave was failed.
+* High Availability: Support Redis sentinel to failover when master or slave was failed.
 * Cluster: Centralized management but accessible via any Redis cluster client.

 Thanks to designers [Lingyu Tian](https://github.com/tianlingyu1997) and Shili Fan for contributing the logo of Kvrocks.